It began with a simple classroom assignment: Perform one random act of kindness every day for a month, and write it down.

 That first year, the SAKtivists bought drinks for strangers at Starbucks.
 They left kind notes on the desk of second-graders.
 They taped candy and microwavable popcorn to a Redbox movie rental kiosk at the grocery store.
 They handed out water to joggers at a nearby lake.
 They wrote thank-you letters to troops.
 They gave balloons to kids in the park.
 And they started documenting it all on social media.

-Eventually the school year ended, but the SAKtivists didn’t.
+Eventually the school year came to an end, but the SAKtivists kept going.

 ‘Anyone can be kind’